-In the US, ½ of all women will experience urinary tract infections (UTI) at least once in their lifetimes.
-A UTI occurs when bacteria invade the organs and tissues of the urinary tract (kidneys, ureters, bladder, and urethra).
-Women are more likely than men to develop a UTI, as bacteria more easily can reach the bladder due to the shorter length of the urethra in women.
+In the US, many women will experience a urinary health concern at least once in their lifetime.
+In fact, women are more likely than men to have a urinary concern, as bacteria can more easily reach the bladder due to the shorter length of the urethra in women.
 The urethra carries urine from the bladder out of the body.
-Pregnant women are at increased risk for a UTI – especially in the early weeks of pregnancy.
-Here are 5 things to know about UTI in pregnancy.
+Pregnant women are at increased risk for a urinary tract concern – especially in the early weeks of pregnancy.
+Here are 5 things to know about your urinary tract health during pregnancy.

-1. Know your risk for UTI in pregnancy.
+1. Know how urinary bacteria changes in pregnancy.

-The changing hormones in your body that support your pregnancy, also change the ratio and type of bacteria in your urinary tract.
+The changing hormones in your body that support your pregnancy also change the ratio and type of bacteria in your urinary tract.
 A growing uterus puts pressure on the bladder, sometimes making it harder to empty completely.
 Leftover urine in the bladder is a breeding ground for harmful bacteria.
-Bacteria can also spread from your bladder to your kidneys, leading to a kidney infection.
-UTIs that are untreated raise the risk of developing high blood pressure.
-High blood pressure can lead to preeclampsia.
-Preeclampsia can come on quickly in pregnant women and is characterized by high blood pressure, swelling, protein in the urine, headaches, and vision changes.
+Bacteria can also spread from your bladder to your kidneys, which may lead to kidney concerns.
+Urinary tract bacteria that are untreated may raise the risk of developing high blood pressure, which can lead to preeclampsia.
+Preeclampsia can come on quickly in pregnant women and is characterized by changes in blood pressure, swelling, protein in the urine, headaches, and vision changes.
 It is dangerous for both the mother and baby.

 2. Pay attention to symptoms.

-Although a pregnant woman can have a UTI and not have symptoms, it is important to take note and let your doctor know if you have pain or a burning feeling when you urinate, pressure in your lower abdomen, blood in the urine, or cloudy or smelly urine.
+Although a pregnant woman can have a urinary tract issue and not have symptoms, it is important to take note and let your doctor know if you have pain or a burning feeling when you urinate, pressure in your lower abdomen, blood in the urine, or cloudy or smelly urine.
 Providing a urine sample is a standard part of any prenatal visit to the obstetrician, which can help detect an issue – especially if a woman is asymptomatic.
-Oftentimes a UTI with no symptoms can go unnoticed until it spreads to the kidneys.
+Often times a concern may present with no symptoms and go unnoticed until it spreads to the kidneys.
 Regular check-ups can help in monitoring urinary tract health.

 3. Be aware of treatment options.

-A urinary tract infection that develops during pregnancy must be treated with an antibiotic that is safe for pregnancy.
+A urinary tract issue that develops during pregnancy must be treated with an antibiotic that is safe for pregnancy.
 The Centers for Disease Control and Prevention provides information on medication safety during pregnancy through its “Treating for Two” initiative.
-However, with the rise of antibiotic resistance, new studies are focusing on non-antibiotic measures to prevent UTIs in pregnancy.
-These include increased hygiene practices, immunizations, and herbal and dietary supplements.
-It is important to talk with your doctor about your history of having UTIs when you become pregnant.
+However, with the rise of antibiotic resistance, new studies are focusing on ways to keep your urinary tract healthy during pregnancy.
+These include increased hygiene practices, immunizations, and incorporating healthy dietary habits.

-Although most pregnant women are frequently urinating due to limited bladder size and increased fluid requirements, making sure that you urinate when you need to (versus holding it in) is an important step to helping prevent UTIs.
+Although most pregnant women are frequently urinating due to limited bladder size and increased fluid requirements, making sure that you urinate when you need to (versus holding it in) is an important step to keeping your urinary tract healthy.

-Taking showers or short baths, wiping front to back after urination, urinating before and after sex, drinking plenty of fluids, and avoiding tight-fitting underwear may also help in the prevention of UTIs.
-The American Urogynecologic Society has a fact sheet with additional information on symptoms and types of UTIs.
+Taking showers or short baths, wiping front to back after urination, urinating before and after sex, drinking plenty of fluids, and avoiding tight-fitting underwear may also help keep your urinary tract healthy.

 A healthy pregnancy sets the foundation for a healthy baby.
-Prevention of UTIs and any illness ultimately begins with rest, fluids, and a diet rich in fruits and vegetables.
+Keeping your urinary tract healthy during pregnancy ultimately begins with rest, fluids, and a diet rich in fruits and vegetables, including cranberry daily.
 Regular check-ups and conversations with your doctor are essential too.